CyberSecPriya/FILE-INTEGRITY-CHECKER/README.md

 # Conclusion

 This Python-based File Integrity Checker is a great starting point to understand file security and hash verification.
 It gives you hands-on experience with real-world cybersecurity concepts in a simple way.
 Whether you're a student, intern, or beginner in the field, this project introduces you to how professionals ensure data integrity and detect file tampering.
+It also strengthens your Python skills while applying them in a practical cybersecurity scenario.